Aylor History, Family Crest & Coats of Arms

 Aylor Settlers in United States in the 20th Century

-- Walter Aylor, aged 27, who emigrated to the United States, in 1923
+- Walter Aylor, aged 27, who immigrated to the United States, in 1923

 - James H Aylor (b.
-1978), engineering Professor at the University of Virginia
+1978), American engineering Professor at the University of Virginia